WebberZone/knowledgebase/README.md

 ## About this repository

 This GitHub repository always holds the latest development version of the plugin.
 If you're looking for an official WordPress release, you can find this on the [WordPress.org repository](http://wordpress.org/plugins/knowledgebase).
-In addition to stable releases, latest beta versions are made available under [releases](https://github.com/WebberZone/knowledgebase/releases).
+In addition to stable releases, the latest beta versions are made available under [releases](https://github.com/WebberZone/knowledgebase/releases).